menu

 The progress in eliminating TB and curing those affected by it has been eroded by the spread of drug-resistant bacteria.
 To learn more about drug-resistance, click here.

-Otsuka has been searching for new tools to fight TB for over 50 years, and has been one of the leading private sector funders of R&D in the world since 2005.3 It is committed to finding innovative solutions to effectively treat drug-resistant forms of TB, as well as to simplify and shorten treatment.
+Otsuka has been searching for new tools to fight TB for over 50 years, and has been one of the leading private sector funders of TB Research & Development in the world since 2005.3 It is committed to finding innovative solutions to effectively treat drug-resistant forms of TB, as well as to simplify and shorten treatment.

 References